-However, building connection with customers through social media not only brings more revenue but also delivers something you can use in the long run – social data.
+However, building connection with customers through social media brings more revenue and delivers something you can use in the long run – social data.

 Social data is the information that people share publicly through social media.
 This information includes demographic and psychographic details, as well as valuable customer feedback.

 Like any other type of big data, social data can help you launch a successful marketing campaign.
 For instance, you can use it to figure out your target audience since this data supplies you with demographic information about your followers.

 What are other ways to use social data to benefit your marketing campaign?
 Let's take a look.

 One of the biggest pain points in a marketing campaign is to get as many consumers as possible to check out your content.
 It means that you should know the exact time or at least a time span when your target audience is the most active on a given social media platform.

 For instance, audience activity on Facebook appears in the form of a graph that fluctuates depending on when the followers log in and check their Facebook feed:

 In the example above, you can see that the peak of audience activity is between 3 AM and 6.30 AM.
 It means that the content should be scheduled for posting within this time span to reach as many followers as possible.

 Today more and more people would love to improve their knowledge of a foreign language.
 They practice, boost communication skills to the level of a native speaker, and learn the grammar to succeed in the career.
 They need to know a foreign language to get a promotion and be present in the global market.

 That is why you have to know what motivates people, your target audience: career, eagerness to learn, or something else to allocate the budgets appropriately, and not to lose money.